 Is there anything better than finding out that a favorite food is also good for you?
 I was once told that dark chocolate is good for your heart, and I stand by that as justification to eat it whenever I want.
 Another popular food that is surprisingly healthy is pickles!
 Pickles are more than just the vinegary spears of deliciousness you think they are, and eating them is beneficial for your health in many ways.
-Here are 7 health benefits of pickles to justify you eating a pickle spear whenever you feel like it!
+Here are 7 health benefits of pickles to justify you eating a kosher dill pickle spear whenever you feel like it!

 1. Full of Antioxidants